 Route: Take the Elbow River path south.
 Go under Scollen Bridge at 25 Ave SW.
 Continue south on the left (east) side of the river until you reach the playgrounds and tennis courts of Roxboro Park.
 Return the way you came, but when you get to the bridge, turn left (don’t cross the street!), and then take your first left onto the pathway.
 Keep an eye out on your left for river access and enjoy some beach time on this pebble beach.

-There is also great biking in Nose Hill Park, Fish Creek Provincial Park, and other parks around town.
-Where do you like to ride your bike in Calgary?
+There is also great biking in Nose Hill Park and Fish Creek Provincial Park.
+Where is your favorite place to bike in Calgary?

 - Biking the Bill Milne Trail in Kananaskis – Take this paved trail to Wedge Pond for a picnic!